 SECTION 2-4 GENERAL POWERS.

-Except as otherwise provided by general law or by this charter, all powers of the town shall be vested in the town council which shall provide for their exercise and for the performance of all duties and obligations imposed upon the town by law.
-The town may enter into contracts for the exercise of its corporate powers on such terms and conditions as are authorized by the town council by ordinance.
+Except as otherwise provided by general law or by this charter, all powers of the city shall be vested in the city council which shall provide for their exercise and for the performance of all duties and obligations imposed upon the city by law.
+The city may enter into contracts for the exercise of its corporate powers on such terms and conditions as are authorized by the city council by ordinance.

+The powers exercised by the city council include the establishment of policies to guide the administrative branch in its exercise of administrative power.
+Such policies shall be reflected in the city council’s votes, resolutions, ordinances, appropriation orders, and loan authorizations.

 SECTION 2-5 EXERCISE OF POWERS; QUORUM; RULES.

-(a) Exercise of Powers - Except as otherwise provided by general law or by this charter, the legislative powers of the town council may be exercised in a manner determined by it.
+(a) Exercise of Powers - Except as otherwise provided by general law or by this charter, the legislative powers of the city council may be exercised in a manner determined by it.

 (b) Quorum - The presence of five members shall constitute a quorum for the transaction of business, but a smaller number may meet and adjourn from time to time.
 Except as otherwise provided by general law or by this charter the affirmative vote of five members shall be required to adopt any ordinance or appropriation order.

-(c) Rules of Procedure - The town council shall from time to time adopt rules regulating it procedures, which shall be in addition to the following:
+(c) Rules of Procedure - The city council shall from time to time adopt rules regulating it procedures, which shall be in addition to the following:

-(i) Regular meetings of the town council shall be held at a time and place fixed by ordinance.
+(i) Regular meetings of the city council shall be held at a time and place fixed by ordinance.

-(ii) Special meetings of the town council shall be held at the call of the council president, or, on the call of any three or more members, by written notice delivered to each member and which contains a listing of the items to be acted upon.
-Except in case of an emergency, of which the council president shall be judge, such notice shall be posted upon the town bulletin board at least forty-eight week-day hours excluding Saturdays, Sundays and legal holidays in advance of the time set for such meeting.
+(ii) Special meetings of the city council shall be held at the call of the council president, or, on the call of any three or more members, by written notice delivered to each member and which contains a listing of the items to be acted upon.
+Except in case of an emergency, of which the council president shall be judge, such notice shall be posted upon the city bulletin board at least forty-eight week-day hours excluding Saturdays, Sundays and legal holidays in advance of the time set for such meeting.

-(iii) All sessions of the town council and of every committee or sub committee thereof, shall at all times be open to the public and to the press, unless another provision is made by law.
+(iii) All sessions of the city council and of every committee or sub committee thereof, shall at all times be open to the public and to the press, unless another provision is made by law.

-(iv) A full, accurate, up-to-date account of the proceedings of the town council shall be kept, which shall include a record of each vote taken, and which shall be made available with reasonable promptness following each meeting.
+(iv) A full, accurate, up-to-date account of the proceedings of the city council shall be kept, which shall include a record of each vote taken, and which shall be made available with reasonable promptness following each meeting.

+(v) All public comments and questions made during the public forum section of meetings, and resulting answers, shall be included on the city website.
+Replies provided after the meeting shall be added when the reply is made.
+All councilor requests for information from the city manager or other city officers and replies made during the meeting shall be included on the city website.
+Replies provided after the meeting shall be added when the reply is made.
+If any information requested is prohibited from disclosure by the state public records law, the city’s reply shall so state.

 SECTION 2-6 ACCESS TO INFORMATION.

-(a) In General - The town council may make investigations into the affairs of the town and into the conduct and performance of any town agency and for this purpose may subpoena witnesses, administer oaths and require the production of evidence.
+(a) In General - The city council may make investigations into the affairs of the city and into the conduct and performance of any city agency and for this purpose may subpoena witnesses, administer oaths and require the production of evidence.